 - The presence of oil, water, snow, etc., on the road

-While accidents caused by these issues aren’t always fatal, the fact that you are eligible to sue the government, i.e., state, county, or city, ensures that you may be compensated.
+While accidents caused by these issues aren’t always fatal, you can sue the government, i.e., state, county, or city for compensation if you’re injured.
 Furthermore, there is a chance that the issue will be fixed so that others don’t encounter the same accident.

 However, there are a couple of complications when it comes to suing for road defects.
 Some of the issues you may encounter are: